 Statistically, New York Jets quarterback Geno Smith is having a better season than New England Patriots QB Tom Brady.
 Let that sink in for a minute.
 The Jets giving the nod to Smith was one of the more controversial decisions of the young 2013 NFL season, but it appears to have been the right move.
 Brady’s numbers, though, have been hampered by a decimated receiving corp, and just as he’s starting to hit his stride, he’s now getting one of his biggest targets back in uniform.
-If you can’t see the game on CBS, make sure you watch Patriots vs Jets online streaming using the links below.
+If you can’t see the game on CBS, make sure you watch Patriots vs Jets online streaming using one of several different methods.
 Because New England heading to New York is always an entertaining game, and what we saw just one month ago was only a glimpse of why this is one of the NFL’s most compelling day games today.

 Patriots QB Tom Brady hasn’t had the best season, but today’s game against the Jets marks the first time he’ll get the chance to throw to one of his favorite targets.
 Patriots tight end Rob Gronkowski is expected to make his season debut today, as his agent said Gronk’s been cleared medically to take the field.
 Gronkowski has missed the first six games of the season while recovering from surgeries to his forearm and back.
 He’s not likely to be rusty, as he’s been practicing for weeks, but it still may take a few series to see whether he and Brady have the same chemistry.